A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Introduction

 In terms of the stability of NE, we prove that the navigable small world is a strong Nash equilibrium, which means that it tolerates collusion of any size trying to gain better payoff.
 Moreover, it also tolerates arbitrary deviations (without the objective of increasing anyone's payoff) of large groups of random deviators, since the system is guaranteed to return back to the navigable NE as soon as every node takes one best-response step.
 In contrast, random small world can be moved away from its equilibrium state by either a random perturbation of one node or a collusion of two nearby nodes, and when a small random set of nodes perturb to different strategies, we prove that the system is guaranteed to converge to the navigable small world as soon as every node takes one best-response step.
-Our theoretical analysis provides strong support that navigable small-world network is the unique and stable equilibrium that would naturally emerge in the DRB game.
+Our theoretical analysis provides strong support that the navigable small-world NE is the unique and stable equilibrium that would naturally emerge in the DRB game.

-We further examine the global function of social welfare (i.e., the total payoff of all nodes), as what is the optimal social welfare, and how selfish behavior of users affect the social welfare.
+We further examine the global function of social welfare (i.e., the total payoff of all nodes) and how selfish behavior of users affect the social welfare.
 Interestingly, we find that the global optimum can be reached by a fraction of nodes sacrificing their distance payoff to focus on reciprocity (by selecting a strategy greater than $k$) so that their neighbors could select strategy $k$ to reach a high balanced payoff of both distance and reciprocity.
-This situation reminds us social relationships generated by different social status (e.g. employee-employer relationship) or by tight bound with mutual understanding and support (such as marriage relationship).
-Next we compare the social welfare of navigable and random small-world networks with the global optimum through the standard price of arnarchy (PoA) and price of stability (PoS) metrics, which is the ratio of social welfare between the global optimum and the worst (or the best) Nash equilibrium, respectively.
-We show that $PoA = \Theta\left(\frac{n^k}{\ln^2 n}\right)$ and $PoS = \Theta(\ln n)$ with navigable network having the better social welfare, which means that the navigable small world has polynomially better social welfare than the random small world, while is only logarithmically worse than the global optimum.
+This situation reminds us social relationships generated by different social status (e.g. employee-employer relationship) or by tight bonds with mutual understanding and support (such as marriages).
+Next we compare the social welfare of navigable and random small-world networks with the global optimum through the standard price of anarchy (PoA) and price of stability (PoS) metrics, which is the ratio of social welfare between the global optimum and the worst (or the best) Nash equilibrium, respectively.
+We show that navigable network has the better social welfare, and being only logarithmically worse than the global optimum.